-The Society has a strong calendar of good quality game shooting, focusing mainly on pairs of days, predominantly in Scotland and East Anglia.
-There is always the potential availability of other days depending on appetite and demand.
+The Society has a strong calendar of good quality game shooting, focusing mainly on single and pairs of days.
+These mainly take place in the Home Counties although there is occasionally the opportunity to go further afield.
 In the off-season and to keep the eye in we have our own Club competition, open to all members and guests of the Caledonian Club, not just members of the Society, as well as fielding teams in several clay pigeon competitions against other Clubs.
-Although shooting dominates the current programme we do hold a day’s fishing on Denford water and are very keen to hear from those whose passion is fishing and who would like to develop this side of the Societies activities.
+Although shooting dominates the current programme we are very keen to hear from those whose passion is fishing and who would like to develop this side of the Society’s activities.

 Chairman: Alastair Irvine (Clays) Alan Wallace (Game Shooting)

 If you enjoy literature and a good argument you should consider joining.
 There is no fee, it is free to Members.
 You can attend in person or you can send in your views on the books by email and they will be considered during our ‘live’ sessions.
 A summary of our discussions is circulated following each session.
 Meetings take place once a month in the evenings and last about an hour from 6.15 to 7.15pm.
 A word of warning, however, we do have round table discussions therefore the number attending each session is capped at about 15, otherwise participants cannot ‘have a say’.
 So sign up quickly to be guaranteed a place!